Youth Emotion Lab

 Giselle MacDonald

-Giselle the coding manager for the Parenting-Mindfully study II.
+Giselle the coding manager for the Parenting-Mindfully II study.
 She is a senior undergraduate Psychology student with a concentration in Clinical Psychology and a minor in Data Analysis.
 She plans to pursue a PhD in Clinical Psychology with research interests including attachment, emotion regulation, interpersonal stress and traumatic stress, and crisis response.
 She has a passion for working with other LGBTQ individuals by volunteering for the Trevor Project, and enjoys reading, yoga, and spending downtime with her partner and her dog.

 Post-Baccalaureate Research Assistants